OutSystems/docs-product/src/develop/troubleshoot/inspect-http-requests-mobile.md

 tags: support-application_development; support-Application_Troubleshooting; support-Mobile_Apps; runtime-mobile;
 ---

-# Inspect the HTTP requests in Mobile Apps for iOS
+# Inspect the HTTP requests in Mobile Apps

 Use the network inspector to see the network activity of your app.
 The user interface of the network inspector consists of a toolbar and a button that opens the screen with the network traffic details.